Caching

 It works identical to the memory cache, but stores to the filesystem instead.
 This is great for combining with things like Shiny Background Jobs to keep your cache fresh.

-Custom Cache providers
+Custom Cache Providers

 Custom caching is now easy to accomplish inside Shiny.Mediator.
 Your cache provider can also make use of all the same benefits/configuration as already shown.